What is Health Services?

 Chickasaw Nation Medical Center

-What should my son/daughter do if he/she has a question about health, lifestyle, diet or is just stressed out?
+What should my child do if they have a question about health, lifestyle, diet or are just stressed out?

 Health Services provides acute care, including health education.
 Our professional staff can answer questions, examine or test on site, counsel on diet and weight management, or refer to an outside specialist if needed.